Chun Kuk Do (CKD) is a Korean-based American

 along with his personal commitment to excellence, resulted in his

 phenomenal success.
-This openness continues today, as Chun Kuk Do
+This openness continues today, as the Chuck Norris System

 continues to evolve to include aspects of other systems, or completely